SrijanBadhya/Debsoc/Running the PES Debsoc.md

 also advertising other group events stance

-If you reached here, I
+If you reached here, I admire your effort and commitment to the debsoc, to read my ginormous Yap.

 ## Motion list
 [Back to Table of Contents](#table-of-contents)